-So, a weighted blanket can be a great gift to help someone get over a migraine and the one I'd recommend is the Manta weighted blanket.
+So, a weighted blanket can be a great gift to help someone get over a migraine and the one I'd recommend is the Baloo weighted blanket.

 Just make sure you get the right weight, as to be the most effective it needs to be around 10% of the person's actual body weight.